Wilbur Theatre

 The Wilbur Theatre is a historic performing arts theater at 244–250 Tremont Street in Boston, Massachusetts.
 The Wilbur Theatre originally opened in 1914, but underwent renovations in 2008.
 The Wilbur Theatre sits in the heart of Boston's historic theater district and is known for hosting live comedy and music.

 The venue seats 1,093, but the main floor (orchestra level) has removable tables and seating, to create a general admission standing room (bringing capacity to 1,200).
 It features basic concessions, including a full bar, on each of the three floors (Orchestra, Mezzanine, Balcony).

 History

 Clarence Blackall built the theater in 1913, and it was opened the following year.
+The play Love and Kisses was given its premiere at the theater in 1963.
 The Wilbur was listed on the National Register of Historic Places in 1980 and designated as a Boston Landmark by the Boston Landmarks Commission in 1987.

 In 1998 SFX Entertainment (now Live Nation) bought the Boston theater properties of Jon B. Platt, which included the lease on the Wilbur.
 The lease ended in 2006.

 In 2007 the theater was put on the market.
 Bill Blumenreich, a former owner of the Comedy Connection in Quincy Market, leased the building in 2008.
 The theater continues to regularly host comedic and musical acts, as well as other events.